schak04/priority-task-manager/README.md

 # Priority-Based Task Manager

-This is a task manager app that organizes tasks by priority, helping you get things done more effectively.
+This is a console-based task manager app that helps you stay productive by prioritizing your tasks.

 ---

 ## Features

 - Console interface with welcome screen
-- Add, update, remove, and complete tasks
+- Add, update, complete, and remove tasks
-- Show all tasks (ordered by priority)
+- Display all tasks (ordered by priority)
 - Clear all tasks
-- Priority queue + vector for in-memory storage
+- In-memory storage using priority queue and vector
-- Data persistence with SQLite
+- Persistent storage with SQLite
+- Cross-platform build scripts (Windows `.bat` and Linux/macOS `.sh`)
 - GUI coming soon

 ---